AlgoInstructionStrategy

 - Exit window (

-exitBeginTime→exitEndTime): IfenableExit=True, exit is triggered automatically for every symbol with a position.
-Entry is stopped before exit starts. - Exit window closes: All exit executors are stopped.
+exitBeginTime→exitEndTime): IfenableExit=True, exit is triggered.
+Entry and risk are stopped before exit starts. - Exit window closes: All exit executors are stopped.

 Key behaviors in window mode: